-Please note that three different offices are involved in the organization and administration of your stay in Bamberg, the Registrar’s Office (Studierendenkanzlei), the International Office (Akademisches Auslandsamt) and the academic advisors at the Department of English Literature (Prof. Dr. Christoph Houswitschka and Dr. Susan Brähler).
+Please note that three different offices are involved in the organization and administration of your stay in Bamberg, the Registrar’s Office (Studierendenkanzlei), the International Office (Akademisches Auslandsamt) and the academic advisors at the Department of English Literature (Dr. Susan Brähler).

 - Admission and enrolment: Your application will be processed by our Registrar’s Office (see above).
 Once your admission has been assessed, you will receive an admission letter via e-mail, which you need to enrol.
 This letter informs you of the next steps you need to undertake as well as the deadline for enrolment.

 - German preparatory class, housing, Erasmus grant, events and support for exchange students: These will be dealt with by our International Office.
 You will receive all the relevant information via e-mail.

 - Erasmus learning agreement and course selection: Your academic advisor, Dr. Susan Brähler, is responsible for signing your Erasmus learning agreement "during mobility".
 The academic advisors need to make sure that the classes you have selected for your mobility semester correspond with the framework set by the Joint Programme.
 Please bear in mind that you are not 'regular' Erasmus/exchange students in the sense that your course selection needs to comply with the Joint Programme!